canonical/matter-docs/tutorial/pi-gpio-commander.md

 sudo snap install avahi
 sudo snap connect matter-pi-gpio-commander:avahi-control avahi:avahi-control
 ```
-The interface connection is between the `matter-pi-gpio-commander` snap and the `avahi` snap.
+On Ubuntu Core, the interface connection is between the `matter-pi-gpio-commander` snap and the `avahi` snap.
 ````

 `````